FabricLabs/maki/source/tutorials/initial-setup.md

 echo "console.log('Hello, world.');" | node
 ```

-If it responds with a simple "Hello, world.", your work is done here.
+If it responds with a simple "Hello, world.", your work here is done.

 ## Step 3: Requirements
 Maki currently requires a specific database, so we need to install that too: